Listen to this Article:

 Personal Trainer Tax Deductions That Add Up

 If you want to deduct business expenses from your income you need to keep a record of your spending.
 You can save paper and digital receipts separately (paper in a folder and digital on the computer) or combine them into one place.
+You can also use an application on your smartphone.

 1. Print all online receipts to place in a physical folder.